haolian9/cricket.nvim/readme.md

 * control mpv over ffi rather than ipc
 * first-class playlist, no operations on single track
 * every playlist is a file, edit it to change track orders
-* no UI, it's headless
+* it has a rough UI

 ## status